Disneyland Resort, Anaheim, CA

 Well, things are certainly awkward, ESPN Zone and AMC Theaters don’t look to be returning anytime soon or at all.
 Rainforest Cafe might.
 And Starbucks DtD West will.
 But they did almost sheepishly reopen Earl of Sandwich!
 So that’s something.
 It’s officially temporary for now, but it would make no sense if Disney failed to make it permanent.
 Hey, that means you can get your Holiday Turkey Sandwiches just in time for the season!
 Hooray!

 Meanwhile, the same projects we’ve been following over from the former Build-A-Bear to Naples Ristorante are continuing, continuing, finished, and finishing—in that order.
-Black Tap Craft Burgers and Bear and Ballast Point still aren’t done and show no signs of finishing soon.
+Black Tap Craft Burgers & Shakes and Ballast Point still aren’t done and show no signs of finishing soon.
 But Naples is at least mostly done, with just work on its quick serve area outstanding.

 Salt & Straw did open last month.
 It’s a good ice cream place, and it’s kept pretty busy.